Empowering You Organically – Season 4 – Episode 28

 Description: Ready to take your brain health to the next level?
 Ready to be proactive, or even reverse, the signs of brain aging?
 Then this episode is definitely for you!
 We are fortunate to have “Amazon” John Easterling, Plant Medicine Formulator, with us again this week.
 He dives into the plant medicine treasures he’s found in the Amazon Rainforest that beautifully support healthy brain function and help you ward off brain aging.

-- SUPERCHARGE YOUR MEMORY:Designed to support your brain for the rest of your life, Ageless Brain contains 8 high-quality, superstar nutrients from the Amazon Rainforest to help supercharge your memory and brain function.
+- SUPERCHARGE YOUR MEMORY:Designed to support your brain for the rest of your life, Brain Health 8 contains 8 high-quality, superstar nutrients from the Amazon Rainforest to help supercharge your memory and brain function.

 - END BRAIN FOG:Ingredients like Dragon’s Blood & Camu Camu eliminate brain fog, fuzzy thinking, and embarrassing “senior moments”, and are loaded with antioxidants to prevent free radical damage, reduce inflammation, and support healthy cells.